luccs271course-spring2018/lab7-linmaliakal/Answers.md

 The complexity of `populateFifoList` is O(n).
 The complexity of `ReverseLines.printReverse` is O(n).

 - Which of these methods can be implemented using `while` loops?
+Each of these methods, `populateList`, `populateFifoList`, and `ReverseLines.printReverse` could essentially be implemented using `while` loops instead.